RobvanGastel/Assign/documents/deployment/readme.md

 ```
 ### Nginx

 For Nginx a reverse proxy container is used, with [these specs](https://hub.docker.com/r/jwilder/nginx-proxy/).
 Together with the Nginx container we use docker-compose.
+To set up the wildfly part I used [this](https://github.com/jwilder/nginx-proxy/issues/560) as documentation.

 to run docker compose on a directory:
 ```